Gourav135/Box8.in/README.md

 - `Home Page`: use same images exactly looking as original website.
 - `Sign-Up Page`: User details validated directly from local stroage.
 - `Sign-In Page`: User authentication to check whether user email and password match with details existing in the local storage.
-- `Product Category Page`: Products created dynamically, with sorting and filtering features.
+- `Product Page`: Meal items' details fetched from a RestAPI and displayed under different categories.
+Add to cart, Add to Favourite, quantity increment and decrement options, remove meal from cart and favorite options, etc are included.
 - `Cart Page`: User can see or remove food items added in the cart.
 - `Wishlist Page`: Users can add or remove fod items to the wishlist.
 - `Checkout Page`: Users can add the delivery address